bayofmany/peapod/README.md

 # peapod
-An new ORM / OGM for the Tinkerpop 3 graph stack.
+An ORM / OGM for the Tinkerpop 3 graph stack.